unfoldtoolbox/UnfoldDocs/src/index.md

 ## Citing
 Writing this software is an ongoing effort by many people.
 Please cite our tools when using them so that we can continue developing tools for the community!

-In general, please cite the current Zenodo version of the toolbox (to give credit to current contributors and maintainers) **and** the published paper (to give credit to the initial effort to start a tool).
+In general, please cite the current Zenodo version of the toolbox (to give credit to the current contributors and maintainers) **and** the published paper (to acknowledge the initial effort to start a tool).

 Unfold.jl: [Zenodo version](https://doi.org/10.5281/zenodo.5759066) and [published paper](https://doi.org/10.7717/peerj.7838)